Sumonta056/Readme-Template/Readme.md

 ### 🚀 Prerequisites

 - **Node.js** (v16.x or higher) and **npm** or **yarn**.
-- **Npm**: If you prefer using npm for package management and running scripts.
+- **Npm** If you prefer using npm for package management and running scripts.
 - **PostgreSQL** (or another supported SQL database).

 ## 🛠️ Installation